Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ```

 ##### `MTCompositeTestFilter`
-This is the default test filter used by the analysis, used with a red test filter (to exclude faiing tests) and a time test filter (to exclude tests that are too long to run).
+This is the default test filter used by the analysis, used with a red test filter (to exclude failing tests) and a time test filter (to exclude tests that are too long to run).
 This test filter works as a combination of multiple test filters.
 It has a collection of test filters as an attribute, and the test collection passes through each filter.
 A test is blocked by the composite if any of its filters blocks the test, and it passes through the composite if it passes through all of its filters.
 To use it:
 ```smalltalk